BBQ Crockpot Pork Tenderloin with Low Calorie Mac and Cheese

 What is cheddar powder?

-Cheddar powder is essentially dehydrated cheddar cheese that can be reconstituted to make cheese sauces like you see with the cheese dipping sauce or used as a dry seasoning on fries or popcorn.
+Cheddar powder is essentially dehydrated cheddar cheese that can be reconstituted to make cheese sauces like you see with the cheese dipping sauce or used as a dry seasoning on popcorn or fries (like my nacho fries).

 You may have to hunt this product down in stores so I order online.
 You can find what I use on my Amazon shopping list, if you’re interested.